ellapeoples/sealions/File C - SNPcalling.md

 sort -k 4n out.imiss | less # it will show you all the individuals sorted by missing data
 ```

-I remove .... because they have more than X.... missing data
+I remove the individual 81Phh because they have too much missing data

 I remove it and create a [popmap_clean.txt](popmap_clean.txt) and re-filter the data.